The stability of propagating plane inertial waves in rotating fluids: Floquet stability analysis of an inertial wave

 where $\Ek=\nu k^2/|\omega|$ is the Ekman number of the primary wave.
 A minor expense of using the comoving coordinates is a misalignment between the coordinate axes and the dimensionless rotation vector $\bs{\Omega}'=2\bs{\Omega}/|\omega|=(-k_x\hat{\bm x'}+k_z\hat{\bm\phi})/|k_z|$.
 However, the inviscid base flow $\bs{U}'$ of a plane IW is now simplified:

-The new dimensionless amplitude $A'$ (which we take to be real and positive) is essentially a Rossby number of the wave, quantifying the ratio of the advective rate $\sim A\,k$ to the wave frequency $\omega$.
-The horizontal components of the velocity field ($U',V'$) trace out a right/left-handed corkscrew along $\hat\phi$ for $s=\pm1$, while the vertical component corresponds to a uniform motion along the $\hat\phi$ axis.
-Viscous effects on the primary wave have again been ignored (the limit $\rm Ek\rightarrow 0$, and hence $\omega\in\mathbb{R}$) because we are interested in the regime in which the growth rates of perturbations considerably exceed the viscous damping rate of the primary wave.
-Hereafter, viscous effects on the primary wave are neglected, which also enables the use of Floquet theory for the linear stability analysis.
+The new dimensionless amplitude $A'$ is essentially a Rossby number of the wave, quantifying the ratio of the advective rate $\sim A\,k$ to the wave frequency $|\omega|$.
+The horizontal components of the velocity ($U',V'$) trace out a right/left-handed corkscrew along $\hat\phi$ for $s=\pm1$, while the vertical component corresponds to uniform motion along the $\hat\phi$ axis.